php-fig/fig-standards/proposed/virtual-path-matching.md

 ### 1.2 Path Matching Algorithm

-Compliant path matchers MUST implement this algorithm to find matches for virtual paths.
+Compliant path matchers MUST implement this algorithm or an equivalent algorithm that returns the same outputs for the same inputs.

+> For example, a caching algorithm is implemented differently but behaves
+> the same.

 Given the separator "/", a path `/A/B/C/D` and a path mapping which assigns `/A/B/C/D` to one or more base paths, then every base path is a *potential